Jiefei-Wang/DockerParallel/vignettes/vignette.md

 #> $region
 #> [1] "ap-southeast-1"
 ```
-`ecs_set_credentials` will determine your credentials as well as the region of the cloud service.
+`aws_set_credentials` determines your credentials as well as the region of the cloud service.
 The region is the physical location of the cloud servers that will run your worker nodes.
 The function uses a variety of ways to find such information.
 The most important methods are as follow(sorted by the search order):

 1. user-supplied values passed to the function